camlin-tan/tp/docs/DeveloperGuide.md

     2. Open the file named `addressbook.json`.
     3. Modify the file to simulate corruption.
 For instance, delete the first few lines from the file.
     4. Relaunch the application.
+    5. Add a new a patient.

-   Expected: The panel on the left is empty.
-No patient records are displayed in the application.
+   Expected: At the end of step 4, the panel on the left is empty, and no patient records are displayed in the application.
+At the end of step 6, check to see that the corrupted json file has been overwritten to reflect the added person.